-Anticipated forward trend for OPEX (+/- % change) 15
+Anticipated forward trend for OPEX (+/- % change)

-OPEX: -2.5% change in OPEX is the result of water cost reduction in water supply and treatment.
-Despite the stable absolute water withdrawal, the OPEX have reduced in 2019 compared to 2018.
-Regarding the water related OPEX, we anticipate a very high increase in the OPEX due to the integration of recent acquisitions in the scope of reporting .
-CAPEX: The CAPEX tripled between 2018 and 2019 because of a new chiller project in our facility in Edison that cover more than half of the CAPEX 2019.
-It is complicated to segregate water projects from others because most of the time water is a part of the project (i.e. when installing a new boiler that saves water, the main driver is not water related but this project has impact on water performances.
-According to anticipated budget and project plan the CAPEX will increase (3%) in the next years as the level of water stress is increasing and the regulation stringent their requirements like our new zero water discharge plant in India.
+OPEX: +5% change on like for like vs 2019.
+Despite the reductions in absolute water withdrawal and discharge, the OPEX increase is the result of higher water costs in water supply and treatments.
+Regarding the future, we anticipate a similar increase of +5% in 2021.
+In addition to this, OPEX will increase also due to the integration of recent acquisitions in the scope of reporting.
+CAPEX: The CAPEX almost quadrupled because of many new projects, including a relevant one on condenser cooling water improvements in our facility in Lakeland.
+It is complicated to segregate water projects from others because most of the time water is a part of the project (i.e. when installing a new boiler that saves water, the main driver is not water related but this project has impact on water performances).
+According to anticipated budget and project plan the CAPEX will increase (60%) next year as new projects on water efficiencies, cooling tower replacements and deep wells will be carried out.